EWCTS 2021 – Methodology

 Sample: Random probability sampling was used to generate nationally representative samples for each country.
 Random direct dialling to mobile telephones was used for all countries except Sweden, where both mobile and landlines from a population register were used.

-Type of interview: Telephone interview.
+Type of interview: Telephone interview, median duration of 22 minutes.